rmjarvis/TreeCorr/docs/guide.rst

     cat2 = treecorr.Catalog(file_name2, config2)
     gg.process(cat1, cat2)

-If you would rather not write the results to an output file, but maybe plot them up or do some further calculation with them, you can access the resulting fields directly as numpy arrays::
+If you would rather not write the results to an output file, but instead plot them or do some further calculation with them, you can access the resulting fields directly as numpy arrays::

     xip = gg.xip            # The real part of xi+